A Cannes (sans kisses) to reawaken our romance with movies

 “It’s a kind of pilgrimage or Mecca, and even more so this year,” says Mark Cousins, the Scotland-based filmmaker whose “The Story of Film: a New Generation” will premiere opening day on the Cannes beach.
 In the Palais, Leos Carax, a director whose freewheeling fictions reflect real movie dreams, will debut his anticipated “Annette,” a musical with Adam Driver and Marion Cotillard.

 The annual pressure of mounting Cannes, arguably the world’s most celebrated film festival and a global standard-bearer for the big screen, is always massive.
-Its fluctuations are keenly watched as a barometer to the artform.
 The last Cannes, a good one, launched Bong Joon Ho’s “Parasite,” the Cannes’ Palme d’Or winner before it took best picture at the Oscars.

 But this year, after much of the movie world went into hibernation, Cannes’ greatest duty may be jolting moviegoing awake.
 Announcing the lineup last month, Cannes artistic director Thierry Frémaux declared: “Cinema is not dead.”